With Airtable, teams can build apps to power their workflows, all working from the same data sources, and all updated in real time.

 You can encourage interaction in an interface by assigning unique views to collaborators through user filters.
 When applied to elements, this filtering allows collaborators to only view the records that have been assigned to them in a base.
 No need to create dozens and dozens of personal views (insert sigh of relief here).

-That’s a wrap. 🎁 You now have a functional, organized interface you can access at any time from your base and customize the experience for your collaborators and stakeholders so they know exactly what you need from them (and dazzle them in the process).
+That’s a wrap. 🎁You now have a functional, organized interface you can access at any time from your base.
+You can customize the experience for your collaborators and stakeholders, so they know exactly what you need from them (and dazzle them in the process).
 And you can create as many unique interfaces as you want—for each workflow, campaign, or whatever else you dream up.